 Citations or References

 No matter what writing style that you use, you’ll come across the reference or citation dilemma, especially if you’re a newer writer.
 It can be easy to get the two terms confused.
-At their core, a citation is an in-paper reference that you make to a source you used, hence the in-text citation.
-A reference is a full citation that is created at the end of the paper in the bibliography, reference or the works cited.
+At their core, a citation is an in-text citation that matches up to a source citation in your reference list, works cited or bibliography.
+References refers to the sources listed within a reference list.
 Now that you know the basics, examine each one in a bit more detail.

-All the different styles (APA, MLA, Chicago, Harvard) include an in-text citation.
+All the different styles (e.g., APA, MLA, Chicago, Harvard) include an in-text citation.
 Sometimes called cites, in-text citations provide the reader with the name of the author, publication year and page numbers.
 If they discuss the publication year and author within the writing, the citation will then only include a page number.
-Citations are included for poems, books, magazines, etc. An example of an MLA book citation looks like:
+Citations are included for poems, books, magazines, and more.

-You’ve got citations down, it’s time to examine references.
+Each in-text citation connects to a source citation in your references.
 References will be found at the end of the work.
 They are on their own page with a title.
 The references are more in-depth than the in-text citations.
 They tell you how to find the reference by answering the who, what, where and when.
-The format of the reference will be different depending on what you are referencing like a blog or a picture.
-For example, a book in MLA would look like:
+The format of the reference citation will be different depending on what you are referencing like a blog or a picture.

 Using Them in Your Paper